-SystemVerilog adds the following enhancement:
+SystemVerilog adds the following enhancement: an iff qualifier to the @ event control.

 '''

 module latch (output logic [31:0] y, input [31:0] a, input enable);

 always @(a iff enable == 1)

 y <= a; //latch is in transparent mode

 endmodule

 '''

 The event expression only triggers if the expression after the iff is true, in this case when rst ==0.
 Note that such an expression is evaluated when clk changes not when rst changes.
 Also note that iff has precedence over or.
 This can be made clearer by the use of parentheses.